irinatu17/Art-of-Tea/README.md

 #### Contact
 #### Footer
 #### Create account
 The register page allows a user to create a new account.
 The user is asked to fill the fields "username", "password" and "confirm password".
 When adding a username, the code compares it against existing usernames to ensure that it is unique.
-The requirenments to username and password are displayed as well.
+The requirements to username and password are displayed as well.
 If user's input does not meet requirements, flash messages will inform a user about the error.
 When the form is submitted successfully, a user is redirected to the home page and informed that account was created.
 There is also a link to the login page for existing users at the bottom of the form.
 #### Login
 The login page features the form with "username" and "password" fields, allowing registered users to log into their account.
 If the entered username and hashed password match the ones in the database, a user is redirected to the home page and informed that the log in was successful.
 Otherwise, flash messages will be displayed about incorrect user's input.
 There is also a link to the register page for new users at the bottom of the form.
 #### Google and facebook login